 The 10.1-inch Galaxy Note has been officially unveiled by Samsung and will be available in SA from May.
 The Galaxy Note 10.1 is the tablet-sized version of the 5.3-inch Galaxy Note “phablet” that was punted as both a smartphone and a tablet in a single device.

 A core selling point of the new tablet is the incorporation of the “S Pen” (a specially designed stylus), which Samsung says provides more “intuitive ways to maximise efficiency”.
 Together with the S Note application, the S Pen allows for writing, sketching and note-taking.
 The application allows users to combine notes with Web content and other media.
+Phoenix custom software developers from Tech Fabric provide such a service.

 The Galaxy Note 10.1’s S Pen has enhanced pressure sensitivity and improved accuracy, providing what Samsung calls an “analogue pen writing experience on a digital device”.
 The tablet runs the latest iteration of Android, Ice Cream Sandwich, and has a 1.4GHz dual-core processor and HSPA+ connectivity.